 Post-pandemic, mental health, and wellness at the workplace became top of mind for both employees and employers.
 In 2021, even Wall Street banks, notorious for 100+ hour work weeks, are implementing wellness days.
 Citibank and Goldman Sachs are offering their employees mental health days, something that may come as a surprise to those who picture scenes from ‘The Wolf of Wall Street’ whenever they think of the financial offices.
 But, in this new wellness-focused era, corporate culture is no exception.

-As for the tech workplace – employee wellness has long been prioritized.
+As for the tech workplace – employee wellbeing & wellness has long been prioritized.
 Google’s famed chef meals and massage credits served as a lead for other companies trying to attract top talent.
 However, there are some that argue these “Google-esque” perks were incentives to keep employees at work longer and therefore working longer hours instead of truly being about wellness and happiness.

 Today, even in tech, the meaning of ‘employee wellness’ has switched from gimmicky office snacks or basketball hoops to real offline, out-of-office downtime.
 In 2021, companies such as LinkedIn, Hootsuite, and Bumble gave their employees an offline paid week off to “improve morale, mental health and decrease the chance of burnout.
 The priorities have shifted from a ‘rise and grind’ culture to one that supports mental health, paid time off (PTO), and disconnecting to reconnect.